 Disadvantages:

-If you ever wanted to create a test strategy, test pyramid is a great framework to follow.
+If you ever wanted to create a test strategy, the test pyramid is a great framework to follow.

-The 3 layers of test pyramid include:
+The three layers of the test pyramid include:

-If you follow The Test Pyramid strategy, usually you'll go with a testing ratio of roughly 70-80% unit tests, 15-20% integration tests, and 5-10% end-to-end (E2E) tests.
+If you follow the Test Pyramid strategy, a common ratio is roughly: 70โ80% unit tests, 15โ20% integration tests, and 5โ10% end-to-end (E2E) tests.

 The rationale is that: